 - Any other instances of corporate fraud or unethical business conduct;

 - A violation of State or Federal law;

-- In instances where the Employee is not satisfied with the supervisor or manager's response, or is uncomfortable for any reason addressing such concerns to their supervisor or the supervisor’s manager, the Employee may alternatively contact the Human Resources department, General Counsel’s office or a member of senior management.
+- In instances where the supervisor or manager's response is not satisfactory or where addressing such concerns to a supervisor or the supervisor’s manager is uncomfortable for any reason, the Human Resources department, General Counsel’s office or a member of senior management may alternatively be contacted.